This post is for couples who can feel the pressures of wedding planning stress or would like to avoid them.

 Remember the Joy in Each Task

-One of the things that will help you to keep your wedding planning stress low is to simply stop.
+One of the things that will help you to keep your wedding planning stress low is to stop.
 Stop after every victory.
 Stop after every challenge.
 Stop after every reason to celebrate and acknowledge how things are going during your process.
 Remembering the joy in everything you do for your wedding is especially important.

 This was a joyous occasion that started with being excited to meet someone and the relationship that grew from that moment.
 This journey continues because of an indescribable day when you decided that you would get married.
 Remember to keep celebrating and not get caught up in tasks and checklists that you forget that this all began with joy.